 This fridge measures 30 x 34 x 69 inches, and its interior capacity is 20.4 cubic feet.
 In terms of cubic feet, this appliance is on the smaller side—the fridge is 15.3 cubic feet and the freezer is 5.1 cubic feet—so this model may be best for small households.
 The door can be installed to open left or right, depending on your space, and the interior boasts two full-width shelves to give you plenty of room to store your food.
 Plus, the outside of the appliance is EasyCare stainless steel, which resists fingerprints and is easy to wipe down (these stainless steel cleaners work wonders).

 Best French Door: LG Electronics 29.7 cu. ft.
-French Door Refrigerator
+French Door Refrigerator with Door-in-Door and CustomChill Drawer

 For an upscale, modern fridge, you may want to consider a French Door design, which features two fridge doors and a freezer space on the bottom.
 One of the best products in this category is the LG Electronics 29.7 cu.
 Ft.
 French Door Refrigerator, which comes with a door-in-door design and CustomChill drawer.